 Any fields you put first in a document will be rendered into attributes on the main impress.js .
-This is currently only used to set the transition-duration with data-transition-duration.
+The only ones that Hovercraft! will use are data-transition-duration, skip-help and auto-console.

 Any fields you put first in a slide will be rendered into attributes on the slide .
 This is used primarily to set the position/zoom/rotation of the slide, either with the data-x, data-y and other impress.js settings, or the hovercraft-path setting, more on that later.